 Brian Foster, MD

-My decision to pursue hand surgery as a career was further strengthened by a medical mission trip to Vietnam.
-We operated on children with a variety of hand problems, from syndactyly in Apert Syndrome to ulnar nerve deficiency resulting from trauma.
-By restoring form and function to these children’s hands, we added a new dimension to their lives.
+Dr. Foster’s commitment to hand surgery was further reinforced during a medical mission trip to Vietnam, where he operated on children with diverse hand conditions, including syndactyly associated with Apert Syndrome and ulnar nerve deficiencies resulting from trauma.
+By restoring form and function to these children’s hands, Dr. Foster and his team were able to add a new dimension to their lives.

-I am looking forward to meeting you and helping guide you through the best course of management for your condition.
-Please let me know if there is anything I can do to further improve your experience at OrthoIllinois.
-My goal is to provide you the best medical care available.
+Dr. Foster looks forward to guiding patients through the best course of management for their conditions and is dedicated to enhancing their experience at OrthoIllinois.
+His primary goal is to provide the highest quality medical care available.

 BACHELOR’S DEGREE University of Richmond